Workplace Bargaining Policy 2018

 Commonwealth enterprise bargaining 2019 summary

-Since the Government's Workplace Bargaining Policy 2018 commenced, 46 enterprise agreements put to ballot have been voted up.
+Since the Workplace Bargaining Policy 2018 commenced, 50 enterprise agreements put to ballot have been voted up.

-Of the 6 unsuccessful ballots, all were followed up with sucessful ballots.
+Of the 6 unsuccessful ballots, all were followed up with successful ballots.

 Agencies using determination to provide pay increases